Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Facial Depth and Normal Estimation

 \subsection{Adaptive Sampling Module}

-Since the defocus-disparity is computed by the various sizes of blur within a small range of values, its baseline has a narrow ranges compared to the conventional stereo matching~\cite{chang2018pyramid, xu2020aanet, khamis2018stereonet, zhang2019ga}.
-The typical stereo matching methods focus on finding correspondences between two all-in-focus images.
-On the contrary, the DP-based stereo matching must handle the narrow baseline issue as well as defocus blur in DP images.
-To address these issues, we design the Adaptive Sampling Module (ASM).

-The network design of ASM is inspired by the best practices of defocus blur matching~\cite{chen2015blur} and depth from narrow-baseline light-field image~\cite{jeon2015accurate}.
-We design a network that captures blurry texture features to estimate the relative blur, and a dynamic sampling strategy for narrow-baseline stereo matching, as illustrated in~\Fref{fig:ASM}.
-ASM learns to take an amount of blur from a textured region in DP images $I^{L},I^{R}$ and to generate disparity hypotheses with sub-pixel accuracy.
-As a result, ASM plays a role in computing matching costs for blurry regions with the image features~$F^{L},F^{R}$.
-To this end, the features pass through a \textit{dynamic feature sampling layer} and a \textit{self-3D attention layer} to obtain the sampled features $G^{L},G^{R}$.
+In contrast to the widely used stereo images such as KITTI Stereo Benchmark~\cite{geiger2012we,geiger2013vision}, dual-pixel images inherently have a small disparity range and defocus-blur.
+To cope with this issue, we design ASM inspired by defocus blur matching method~\cite{chen2015blur} and depth from narrow-baseline light-field image~\cite{jeon2015accurate}.
+As illustrated in~\Fref{fig:Modules}-(a), our ASM dynamically samples blurry texture features for narrow-baseline stereo matching.
+To this end, the input features~($F^{L}$,$F^{R}$) pass through a \textit{dynamic feature sampling layer} and a \textit{self-3D attention layer} to obtain the locally dominant features $G^{L},G^{R}$.

-The dynamic sampling layer is designed with a combination of nearest-neighbor, bilinear, and phase-shift interpolation.
-Because the DP images have a narrow baseline, a sub-pixel level shift operation is required.
-However, the sub-pixel shift from different sampling strategies provides varying results depending on the local scene configurations in~\cite{jeon2015accurate}.
-To take advantage of conventional sampling methods, we incorporate them into ASM.
+According to Jeon~\etal~\cite{jeon2015accurate}, the sub-pixel shift from different sampling strategies to construct cost volume for matching provides varying results depending on the local scene configurations.
 In particular, phase-shift interpolation ensures a denser sampling field at sub-pixel precision and reduces the burden from blurriness compared to other interpolation methods~\cite{jeon2015accurate}.
-In the end, the shifted features from the three different sampling strategies are concatenated into one channel as a volumetric feature~$\mathcal{V}$.
+To take advantage of various conventional sampling methods, we incorporate them into ASM.
+The dynamic sampling layer in ASM is designed with a combination of nearest-neighbor, bilinear, and phase-shift interpolation, which can have various receptive fields to find varying blur sizes and can obtain subpixel-level shifted features.
+To this end, the shifted features from the three different sampling strategies are concatenated into one channel as a volumetric feature~$\mathcal{V}$.